 Internationalization

-The frontend has i18next setup via react-i18next with translations asynchronously loaded.
+The frontend uses an enterprise-grade i18next setup via react-i18next with optimized translation loading and CDN support.

 Translation Files